nikbels/gettingandcleaningdata/README.md

 # gettingandcleaningdata
 Creating a Tidy dataset from given data

+Note: The code file and the data file generated using the code are both uploaded here.
+The code file and the required data files should be in the same working directory in order to successfully generate the data file.

 The objective is to create a summarised, tidy dataset from the given data.
 To this end, we use the text files "X_train.txt", "X_test.txt", "y_train.txt", "y_test.txt", "subject_train.txt", "subject_test.txt" for the most part.
 The "subject_train.txt" and "subject_test.txt" files have the subject info.
 A total of 30 subjects (persons) were chosen and